-The international community recognised early on the need for adapting to the consequences of climate change: in the 1990s, under the UN Framework Convention on Climate Change (UNFCCC) the global community - Germany included - committed to initiate measures for adaptation to climate change.
+The international community recognised early on the need for adapting to the consequences of climate change: In the 1990s, under the UN Framework Convention on Climate Change (UNFCCC) the global community - Germany included - committed to initiate measures for adaptation to climate change.

-Adaptation to climate change is a relevant topic at European level too, and has been integrated into the further development of the European Climate Change Programme.
-On 29 June 2007, the European Commission published the Green Paper "Adapting to Climate Change in Europe - options for EU action" (external PDF, 362 KB), which makes suggestions for first approaches to address the impacts of climate change.
-Following a comprehensive public consultation on the Green Paper, the European Commission has compiled proposals for joint action in a White Paper.
-The White Paper Adapting to climate change: Towards a European framework for action (external PDF, 79 KB), published on 6 April 2009, proposes laying the groundwork for a Europe-wide adaptation strategy in a first phase up to 2012, and implementing it as from the beginning of 2013.
+Adaptation to climate change is a relevant topic at the European level too, and has been integrated into the further development of the European Climate Change Programme.
+On 29 June 2007, the European Commission published the Green Paper "Adapting to Climate Change in Europe - options for EU action"), which makes suggestions for first approaches to address the impacts of climate change.
+Following a comprehensive public consultation on the Green Paper, the European Commission has compiled proposals for joint action in a White

+Paper.
+The White Paper Adapting to climate change: Towards a European framework for action, published on 6 April 2009, proposes laying the groundwork for a Europe-wide adaptation strategy in a first phase up to 2012, and implementing it as early as the beginning of 2013.